abusque/dotfiles/README.md

 into your home directory, run:

     ./make.sh install

+If you want to verify the changes that installing the newly generated files would cause, before overwriting any of your current files, you may run:

+    ./make.sh diff

+To produce a diff for every one of these files.

 For convenience, a `clean` target is also provided, which removes the `dist` directory.